Glacial Mountain Salmon

 Our Salmon Food

 Our feed is especially formulated for salmon to thrive in the Mackenzie High Country environment.
-We have two feed suppliers (Ridley and Skretting) who make our feed in Tasmania, Australia.
-Both companies have the highest accreditation for sustainability under the ‘Best Aquaculture Practise’ framework which is one of the most well-respected third-party accreditation companies in the world.
+We have one feed supplier (Skretting) who make our feed in Tasmania, Australia.
+They have the highest accreditation for sustainability under the ‘Best Aquaculture Practise’ framework which is one of the most well-respected third-party accreditation companies in the world.
 This ensures that all our salmon food is made sustainably and to the highest possible standard.

 Salmon farmed in New Zealand eat a diet formulated by international experts in fish nutrition, which is specially blended and balanced to meet all the dietary requirements of the salmon.
 It has everything needed to care for and grow healthy fish - fish meal, fish oil, plant proteins and oils.